 I write many letters of complaint about parking tickets (the formal name is Parking Control Notice, or PCN for short).
 My appeals are always rejected initially by the local Council Parking Office, but almost always when I appeal to the Parking Tribunal, the parking fine is dismissed.

-Usually the Council decides not to fight it out in court.
+Usually the Council Decides Not to Fight it Out in Court

-As I have never yet had to attend Court over a Parking Fine, I have not discovered whether it is because the Council take the view that it's not worth the time and expense going to Court, or whether my written representations are so moving that my light shines out like a beacon.
+As I have never yet had to attend Court over a parking fine, I have not discovered whether it is because the Council take the view that it's not worth the time and expense going to Court, or whether my written representations are so moving that my light shines out like a beacon.

 But it still annoys me, and here's one letter of complaint to Parking Control, in the form of a poem, which I didn't send.

-Did you Know That Unpaid Fines have Dire Consequences?
+Are You Aware That Unpaid Fines have Dire Consequences?

-They will seriously affect your precious credit rating
+They will seriously affect your precious credit rating!

 Picture the scene: